 You have chilled me to the core.

-As it stands, the argument is essentially that if you're not willing to take precautions against getting COVID, then it's not unlikely that you'll be given this new organ only to get COVID and have it destroy your new heart or liver or whatever.
+Yeah, as it stands, the argument is essentially that if you're not willing to take precautions against getting COVID, then it's not unlikely that you'll be given this new organ only to get COVID and have it destroy your new heart or liver or whatever.

-So, this article that Alex is reading is from Gateway Pundit, and it's just about new rules that are being put in place by the Providence Medical Group, who run 51 hospitals in 7 states.
+So, this article that Alex is reading is from Gateway Pundit, and it's just about new rules that are being put in place by the Providence Medical Group, who run 51 hospitals in seven states.

 It's not the government or globalists, it's a mid-sized medical group deciding what to require of their employees.

-Quote, So your whole article is bullshit, then.
+So, your whole article is bullshit then.

-And now you've put out that bullshit, people online have spread it far and wide, and Alex is exaggerating a bunch of other bullshit based solely on what he imagines your bullshit article says.
+People online have spread it far and wide, and Alex is exaggerating a bunch of other bullshit based solely on what he imagines your bullshit article says.

-I do appreciate clarifications, because in my experience, people always look at them and go, oh, well then I shall no longer believe in the main thrust of the article.
+I do appreciate clarifications because in my experience, people always look at them and go, oh, well, then I shall no longer believe in the main thrust of the article.

 So this article on Gateway Pundit, the claims are based on a tweet posted by an account called Chester Tam, who paid for verification and has about 6,000 followers.

-Totally doesn't back up the story on Gateway Pundit, nor the story that his tweet itself is pushing.
+He posted a screenshot of a policy update sheet that totally doesn't back up the story on Gateway Pundit, nor the story that his tweet itself is pushing.

 It says that caregivers need to provide proof of vaccination by November 30th.